 No Blackout Dates

-Unlike some loyalty programs, British Airways Executive Club does not have blackout dates.
+British Airways Executive Club does not have blackout dates, unlike some loyalty programs.

-This means that award flights can be booked on any available date, making planning and booking travel easier.
+This means that award flights can be booked on any available date, making planning and booking travel much more straightforward.

 Best Uses of British Airways Avios